VARIOUS

 introduced a grading system which was being used by Jigoro Kano

-Thus, the levels (with 'Rokkyu' being the lowest) in the original
+(creator of Judo), and as a result, the levels (with 'Rokkyu' being the

 ..6th Class - Rokkyu